dlloyd09/ap/syllabus.md

 ## Expectations

 Students are expected to submit all problems!
-If students would like to receive AP credit they will need to take the [AP CSP Exam](https://apcentral.collegeboard.org/courses/ap-computer-science-principles/exam) and complete the [Create and Explore Tasks](https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf).
+If students would like to receive AP credit they will need to take the [AP CSP Exam](https://apcentral.collegeboard.org/courses/ap-computer-science-principles/exam) and complete the [Create Performance Task](https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf).

 ## Prerequisites